jpease/timogin/manual/culture/values.markdown

 layout: page
 title: Cultural values
 permalink: /manual/culture/values/

-breadcrumb_1_path: /manual/culture/
-breadcrumb_1_title: Culture
+parent: Culture
+nav_order: 1
 ---

-**Culture is perhaps the single most powerful lever when it comes to performance management.**

 ## The Human Element
 The instinct of self-preservation runs strong and deep.
 When a person's brain